 “Mom, can I watch a movie?”

 This is how I woke up this morning.
-A cute little four-year-old face, inches away from mine, asking to be entertained by major Hollywood corporations.
+A cute little four-year-old face, inches away from mine, asking for entertainment.

 I don’t have a problem with TV or movies—we watch them both.
 But we all know they’re far too often the default choice of leisure time for children.
-They can easily suck away imagination, energy, and the innocence of our kids, and a few hours of distraction just isn’t worth that, in my opinion.
+They can easily suck away imagination, energy, and the innocence of our kids.

 1. Read a book.

-This is a go-to favorite in our family.
-Our kids’ books are right in our living room, available for access any time of day.
-The kids know they can pull a book off the shelves at any time and enjoy.
+Our kids’ books are right in our living room, available any time of day.
+The kids know they can pull a book off the shelves whenever they want.

 2. Write a book.

-Even if your kids aren’t yet writing fluently, they can still compose literature on their own.
+Even if your kids aren’t yet writing fluently, they can still create stories.
 Create a collection of blank books, and let your kids illustrate a story.
-Later, you can write the words for them as they dictate them to you, or they can sound out the words phonetically and write the story on their own.
-These books will make great keepsakes later.
+Later, write the words for them as they dictate them to you, or they can sound out the words phonetically and write the story on their own.

 3. Act out a book.